Table of Content

 Authority Conflicts

 One of the most common issues in a Matrix structure is conflict between functional and Project Managers.
-Since employees report to two managers, it can lead to confusion about who has the ultimate.
+Since employees report to two managers, it can lead to confusion about who has the ultimate authority.
 This can create tension and inefficiency if not managed well.

 Productivity Loss